By Chris King • 08 November 2021 • 0:52

-An Astroworld festivalgoer is suing rappers Travis Scott and Drake
+Astroworld festivalgoer suing Travis Scott and Drake over injuries.

 Kristian Paredes, a 23-year-old from Austin, Texas, is suing rappers Travis Scott and Drake for more than one million dollars (€864,584).
 He was among the crowd who attended the fateful Astroworld concert at the NRG Stadium in Houston, Texas, last Friday, November 5.
 Paredes is claiming that he has been left “severely injured” after getting caught up in the crush that occurred.